Picea glauca

 Picea glauca, the white spruce, is a species of spruce native to the northern temperate and boreal forests in Canada and United States, North America.

-Picea glauca is native from central Alaska all through the east, across western and southern/central Canada to the Avalon Peninsula in Newfoundland, Quebec, Ontario and south to Montana, North Dakota, Minnesota, Wisconsin, Michigan, Upstate New York and Vermont, along with the mountainous and immediate coastal portions of New Hampshire and Maine, where temperatures are just barely cool and moist enough to support it.
+Picea glauca is native from west-central Alaska and east across western, southern/central and eastern Canada to the Avalon Peninsula in Newfoundland, and south to Montana, North Dakota, Minnesota, Wisconsin, Michigan, Upstate New York and Vermont, along with the mountainous and immediate coastal portions of New Hampshire and Maine, where temperatures are just barely cool and moist enough to support it.
 There is also an isolated population in the Black Hills of South Dakota and Wyoming.
-It is also known as Canadian spruce, skunk spruce, cat spruce, Black Hills spruce, western white spruce, Alberta white spruce, and Porsild spruce.
+It is also known as Canadian spruce, skunk spruce, cat spruce, and in its varieties, Black Hills spruce, western white spruce, Alberta white spruce, and Porsild spruce.

 Description

-The white spruce is a large evergreen conifer which normally grows to 15 to 30 m tall, but can grow up to 133 ft tall with a trunk diameter of up to 1 m.
+White spruce is a medium-sized evergreen conifer which typically grows to 15 to 30 m tall, with a trunk diameter of up to 1 m.
+Citations of much greater heights, to 40–50 m, refer to the taller-growing tree previously treated as the western variety albertiana, but now treated separately as the hybrid Picea × albertiana.
 The bark is thin and scaly, flaking off in small circular plates 5 to 10 cm across.
-The crown is narrow – conical in young trees, becoming cylindrical in older trees.
+The crown is narrow conical in young trees, becoming columnar with a conical top in older trees.
 The shoots are pale buff-brown, glabrous in the east of the range, but often pubescent in the west, and with prominent pulvini.
-The leaves are needle-like, 12 to 25 mm long, rhombic in cross-section, glaucous blue-green above (hence glauca) with several thin lines of stomata, and blue-white below with two broad bands of stomata.
+The leaves are needle-like, mostly 8 to 13 mm long, occasionally to 20 mm or exceptionally even 25 mm, rhombic in cross-section, glaucous blue-green above (hence glauca), with several thin lines of stomata, and blue-white below with two broad bands of stomata.

 The cones are pendulous, slender, cylindrical, 2.5 to 7 cm long and 1.5 cm wide when closed, opening to 2.5 cm broad.
 They have thin, flexible scales 15 mm long with a smoothly rounded margin.
 They are green or reddish, maturing to pale brown 4 to 8 months after pollination.
 The seeds are black, 2 to 3 mm long, with a slender, tan wing 5 to 8 mm long.